Thartvigsen/thartvigsen.github.io/README.md

 # News

+- **May 10, 2019: Poster Presentation** - Presented a poster titled "Adaptive-Halting Policy Network for Early Classification" at the New England Machine Learning Day.
 - **April 29, 2019: Paper Accepted to KDD** - Our paper titled "Adaptive-Halting Policy Network for Early Classification" was accepted to KDD 2019, research track, acceptance 14%.
 - **April 16, 2019: Research Qualifier** - Passed my research qualifier, studying the classification of irregular multivariate time series.
 - **April 9, 2019: First place in poster competition** - I was awarded first place in WPI's annual graduate research poster competition.